Tuesday, December 3, 2024

 The San Bernardino Community College District (SBCCD) is taking a multifaceted approach to improving equitable dual enrollment.
 From analyzing and updating local policy to leveraging the expertise of their local college personnel engaged in the day-to-day practices, SBCCD has developed a strategic approach to expanding equitable access starting with dual enrollment.

-Presenters: Laurencia Walker, Career Ladders Project; Joe Cabrales and Nohemy Ornelas, San Bernardino Community College District
+Presenters: Laurencia Walker, Career Ladders Project; Willie Blackmon, Crafton Hills College; Nohemy Ornelas and Brian Thompson, San Bernardino Community College District

 Strand: